mackeylab/bids_ppc_scripts/README.md

 # BIDS Preprocessing Pipeline

 This repo contains scripts for minimal containerized preprocessing for Mackey Lab child data in BIDS.
-These scripts operate in two chunks.
+These scripts using *containers*, which you can learn more about [here](https://github.com/mackeylab/home/wiki/Singularity-containers).
+They operate in two chunks.

+## First script
 The first chunk is run by the `new_subj_first` script.
 This does the below:

 - Convert to nifti format with [Heudiconv](https://heudiconv.readthedocs.io/en/latest/), put into `CBPD_bids` directory (see [here](https://github.com/mackeylab/bids_ppc_scripts/blob/master/heudiconv)).